joalon/joalon.se/_posts/2019-08-31-Getting-started-with-ansible-hardening.md

 git clone https://opendev.org/openstack/ansible-hardening roles/ansible-hardening
 ```

 The ansible-hardening role is written to use both tags and variables to customize the functionality.
 For example, the security_ntp_servers variable takes a list of ntp servers and applies them to your system.
 Tags can then be used to customize which tasks to be run, for example running the example with `--skip-tags ntpd`, which would skip all controls relating to the ntp daemon.
-The full updated list of controls can be found in the documentation []().
+The full updated list of controls can be found in [the documentation](https://docs.openstack.org/ansible-hardening/latest/controls-rhel7.html).

 ## The Playbook
 When applying an ansible role to a server you'll need a playbook.
 Here follows a basic `hardening.yml` playbook which will apply the ansible-hardening role to all servers in the inventory.